lake-wg/edhoc/draft-ietf-lake-traces.md

     = EDHOC_KDF( PRK_exporter, 1, h'', oscore_salt_length )
     = HKDF-Expand( PRK_4x3m, info, oscore_salt_length )

-where oscore_salt_length is the length of the OSCORE Master Salt, and info for the OSCORE Master Salt is:
+where oscore_salt_length is the length in bytes of the OSCORE Master Salt, and info for the OSCORE Master Salt is:

     info =
     (